MikAoJk/norwegian-social-security-number-validator/README.md

 #### Publish of artifact
-Artifact publish is done by GitHub Actions, and publish to Maven Central
+Artifact publish is done by GitHub Actions, and published to Maven Central

 ## Contact